-I didn’t get to visit The Burren due to time constraints but I wish I had visited.
+I didn’t get to visit The Burren due to time constraints but I wish I had visited and thought about what to see in Ireland in advance of my trip.
 It’s located close to the Cliffs of Moher and is famous for its limestone landscape.
-From the photos’s I have seen it looks quite other worldly.
-It’s also popular because you would think this landscape is barren with nothing growing it in but actually, come spring The Burren blossoms into a rock garden of wildflower!
+From the photos I have seen it looks quite otherworldly and a really unique place to visit in West Ireland.

 9. Aran Islands

-This is another part of the West Coast I didn’t visit but would have loved to visit.
-Sat in Galway Bay mouth are 3 islands known as the Aran Islands.
-It’s possible to visit the islands as a Day trip from Doolin or Galway and there are regular ferries running to take you and your car, there are also many coach tours or boat trips if you’d prefer to see the islands from the water.
-The islands are known for their ancient sites, beaches and Irish speaking locals.
-If I didn’t have a car for my trip and had done the trip via public transport then I definitely would have gone on an organised day trip there from Galway.
+This is another part of the West Coast I didn’t visit as I only had 3 days in Ireland but would have loved to visit.
+Sat in Galway Bay mouth is 3 islands known as the Aran Islands.
+It’s possible to visit the Aran Islands on a Day trip from Doolin or Galway and there are regular ferries running to take you and your car.
+There are also many coach tours or boat trips around the Aran Islands if you’d prefer to see the islands from the water which sounds like one of the fun things to do in Ireland.